-The Superintendent may provide alternative education programs for students who, in the opinion of the Superintendent, will benefit from this educational option.
-Participation in an alternative program does not exempt the student from complying with school attendance rules or the Code of Conduct.
+The Superintendent may provide dropout prevention and academic intervention programs for students who, in the opinion of the Superintendent, will benefit from such programs.
+Participation in a dropout prevention and academic intervention program does not exempt the student from complying with school attendance rules or the Code of Conduct.

-5136.02 - SEXTING
+• 5136.02 - SEXTING

 Sexting is the act of sending or forwarding through cellular telephones and other electronic media sexually explicit, nude, or partially nude photographs/images.
-It is the District's mission to ensure the social, physical, psychological, and academic wellbeing of all students.
+It is the District's mission to ensure the social, physical, psychological, and academic well-being of all students.
 The educational purposes of the schools are best accomplished in a climate of student behavior that is socially acceptable and conducive to the learning and teaching process.